CodeWithHadii/Excel/README.md

-# Excel
+## Excel

-An extension for AI2 and its derivatives
+An App Inventor 2 extension created using Rush.